duzy/smart/README.md

 History
 =======

-The idea of the `smart` language is originated from the old [smart-make](https://github.com/duzy/smart-make) project, which is written in pure `Makefile` to ease building projects having a complex hierarchy.
+The idea of the `smart` language originated from the old [smart-make](https://github.com/duzy/smart-make) project, which is written in pure `Makefile` to ease building projects having a complex hierarchy.
 The rationale of `smart-make` is very similar to the [Android build system](https://android.googlesource.com/platform/build/+/master).